henry4k/website/posts/thoughts-on-writing-software-tests.md

 For me, the following procedure has been proven as practical:

-The first thing you should do when creating a new module or class, is to lay out (or: design) its interface and maybe even write documentation.
+The first thing you should do when creating a new module or class, is to lay out its interface and maybe even write documentation.
 Now before you implement it, write tests that ensure the implementation is correct.
-By doing that you'll also automatically notice if your interface has design (serious) design flaws.
+By doing that you'll also automatically notice if your interface has any serious design design flaws.

-This is also called black box testing, since your tests don't know anything about the implementation.
+This is called black box testing, since your tests don't know anything about the implementation.
 And if you ask me, this is the best kind of unit test you can create.
 White box tests have to be adapted for more often, even if the interface didn't change at all.